Luxury Daily

 Five key trends will be prevalent throughout the industry in 2024, according to the findings.
 Image credit: The Future Laboratory/Stephane Boubert Five key trends will be prevalent throughout the industry in 2024, according to the findings.
 Image credit: The Future Laboratory/Stephane Boubert

-Bacardi Limited, the world’s largest privately held spirits company, is dishing in the latest consumer behaviors impacting the beverage industry.
+Bacardi Limited, the world’s largest privately-held spirits company, is dishing in the latest consumer behaviors impacting the beverage industry.

 The 2024 Cocktail Trends Report, created in collaboration with U.K. think tank The Future Laboratory, identifies five key trends set to dominate the market this year.
 As in most corporate businesses, technology and AI are front of mind, with travel and non-alcoholic offerings also said to be paving the path toward the future.